praisetompane/computation_and_information/5_software_and_its_engineering/1_software_notations_and_tools/2_context_specific_languages/tsql/README.md

-# Playground to experiment with TSQL
+# an in-depth study of TSQL

-# sources
 * library reference:
 * language reference:
 * extending and embedding: